elastic/kibana/rfcs/text/0017_url_service.md

 # Detailed design

-In general we will try to provide similar experience to pl
+In general we will try to provide as much as possible the same API on the server-side and the client-side.

 ## High level architecture